 Offering High-Risk Bets

 Punters, especially newbies and those who like to chase easy money, love high-risk bets.
 These bets hold the promise of a huge win, but with a huge drawback, too - the chances of winning it are smaller than the usual bet.
+Those who bet to risk are a revenue stream for operators than those who bet to win.

 An example of this is parlay bets, where a player combines two or more types of bet and places it as one accumulated wager.
 If all the parts (or legs) of the parlay are won, a huge payout is expected.
 However, there's generally always a bet that is losing which voids the entire parlay.
 Punters who go for parlays often try to get massive payouts (and massive underdogs) and therefore tend to lose a lot more than they win.